 We can't change the diagnosis, but we can bring a measure of relief along the journey.
 We can change moments.
 We can let these families know they're not alone.
 We can be with them on their journey at crucial points, and that's how we have a very direct and powerful impact on the children in treatment here in our community.

-Our unique combination of programs provide practical, emergency, financial and emotional support to address the non-medical needs of children with cancer.
+Our unique combination of programs provides practical, emergency, financial, and emotional support to address the non-medical needs of children with cancer.